Valerian (herb): Distribution and habitat

-It is native from Iceland south to Portugal, north to central Scandinavia, east to European Russia, and southeast to Iran. and typically occurs in wet and dry meadows, wet woodlands, and marshes; plants adapted to drier chalk grassland soils are sometimes distinguished as V. o. subsp. collina.
+It is native from Iceland south to Portugal, north to central Scandinavia, east to European Russia, and southeast to Iran.
+The plant is typically found in wet and dry meadows, wet woodlands, and marshes; plants adapted to drier chalk grassland soils are sometimes distinguished as V. o. subsp. collina.

 Ecology

 The flowers attract many fly species, especially hoverflies of the genus Eristalis.
 The plant is consumed as food by the larvae of some Lepidoptera (butterfly and moth) species, including the grey pug.

 As an invasive species

-Valerian is considered an invasive species in many locations outside its natural range, including the US state of Connecticut where it is officially banned, and in New Brunswick, Canada, where it is listed as a plant of concern.
+Valerian has concern as an invasive species in many locations outside of its natural range, being considered potentially invasive by the US state of Connecticut where it is officially banned, and in New Brunswick, Canada, where it is listed as a plant of concern.

 Names

 The name of the herb is derived from the personal name Valeria and the Latin verb valere (to be strong, healthy).
 Other names used for this plant include garden valerian (to distinguish it from other Valeriana species), garden heliotrope (although not related to Heliotropium), setwall (though this originally meant zedoary, from which it is etymologically derived) and all-heal (which is also used for plants in the genus Stachys).
 Valeriana phu is also known as garden valerian.
 Valeriana rubra, red valerian, often grown in gardens, is also sometimes referred to as "valerian", but is a different species.
 Valerian is also called cat's love due to its catnip-like effects.